UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/My Obsidian Daily Note Template.md

 ![Dann’s Daily Note ephemeral and record of work](https://dannb.org/images/blog/2022/04/daily-note-ephemeral-record-of-work.png)

 Like the Daily Questions, the Notes section has an empty bullet point ready for me to write.
 Writing in bullet points makes the task much less daunting.
-You’re inviting yourself to make a quick note.
-You should always make it as easy as possible to start.
+You’re inviting yourself to make a quick note. **You should always make it as easy as possible to start**.

 Often, I’ll take notes from meetings here, and then spin those notes into their own file using the [Note Refactor plugin](https://github.com/lynchjames/note-refactor-obsidian) during end-of-day processing.
 All that will be left is a link to the new file.